MarshallJDem/Reddit-Visualizer/README.md

 # Reddit-Visualizer
-A p5js project that visualizes my last 100 reddit posts that I liked in a 3D point array.Each point represents one subreddit, and the distance from the center is determined by the number of posts I liked from that subreddit.
+A p5js project that visualizes my last 100 reddit posts that I liked in a 3D point array.
+Each point represents one subreddit, and the distance from the center is determined by the number of posts I liked from that subreddit.

 ![Imgur](https://i.imgur.com/eEJkZ4h.png)